asvdvl/factorio-sync-sound-manager/README.md

 -- just the registration of the entity fssm.registerPrototype(proto)

+-- if you want to check that there is a mod at all/is on. if settings.startup["fssm-parent_name"] then
 ```
 - `fssm.applyNewSound(proto, sound_path, volume)`:
     - Applies sound to the prototype(replaces with the specified), also calls `registerPrototype(proto)`.